Rpc

 Please note that the error information in Status

-generally only indicates framework-level errors, such as service not found, network errors, or serialization errors, to help developers troubleshoot framework-level issues.
-If developers need to return business-level errors, it is recommended to add corresponding fields in the business package.
+generally reflects framework-level errors—such as service not found, network issues, or serialization failures—and is intended for developers to diagnose framework-level problems.
+If developers need to return business-level errors, it is recommended to add corresponding fields in the business message.

-Additionally, when using the ROS2 RPC backend combined with ROS2 Srv, since ROS2 itself does not support returning fields other than request_id and response, the framework side will not return the error codes provided by the server but will directly return an AIMRT_RPC_STATUS_OK
+Additionally, when using the ROS2 RPC backend in combination with ROS2 Srv, because ROS2 itself does not support returning any fields other than request_id and response, the framework will not return the error code provided by the server side; instead, it will simply return AIMRT_RPC_STATUS_OK

 .

-For example, if a service on the server side is not implemented, it should return an AIMRT_RPC_STATUS_SVR_NOT_IMPLEMENTED
+For example, if a service is not implemented on the server side and should return AIMRT_RPC_STATUS_SVR_NOT_IMPLEMENTED

-error code.
-However, due to the inherent limitations of this combination, the framework side will only return AIMRT_RPC_STATUS_OK
+, due to the limitations of the above combination, the framework will only return AIMRT_RPC_STATUS_OK

 to the client.